talkable/talkable-docs/README.md

 ### Deploying

+If you're deploying for the first time make sure you have `gh-pages` branch locally.
+Otherwise run the following command to create it: `git checkout -b gh-pages origin/gh-pages`.
 If you did everything right, deploying is as easy as `rake deploy` from "master" branch.

 #### Deploying to Staging